 Munchies offers both chicken shawarma and chicken kabob.
 To be honest, it’s hard to tell the difference between the two here.
 It both cases, the poultry is nicely seasoned and not too dry.
 Both appear to the same type of slices from a rotisserie, with the kabab being differentiated only by the inclusion of bell peppers.
 For a little variety, the kabab can be combined in a combination platter with kefta, a rectangular patty of seasoned ground meat, and some fluffy yellow rice.
 A side salad is a whole lot of iceberg with sliced onions, a pepperoncini, and not much more.

-The menu lists a dessert of the day, but the only item seen in the case during recent months has been baklava, which is available most days, but not all.
+The menu lists several desserts, but their availability varies.
+The one consistent presence in a display case near the counter is baklava.
 The pastry is a serviceable version of a classic.
 Like a lot of the food at the Munchies, it’s not necessarily the absolute best ever prepared; in fact, better versions of some items may be found a few rail stops to the east elsewhere in Tempe.
 Nevertheless, for a craving for gyros or baklava that comes about during a brief lunch break or late at night along Mill Avenue, Munchies is a logical choice that can be enjoyed without smoking anything.

 11 E. 6th St., Tempe AZ 85281